There Are So Many Ways To Get Involved at Saint Mark

 You may have gifts and talents in teaching, leading or mentoring.
 How about using your gifts to help others become disciples of Jesus?

 The authentic fruit of discipleship is servanthood, which is the way of Christ.
-Saint Mark is well known in the community for its mission outreach.
+Saint Mark is well known in the community for its missions outreach.
 When there is a need - local, state, national or beyond - we encourage our disciples to roll up their sleeves and get involved in being the hands and feet of Jesus.

 Our signature mission project is Marvin's Kids, a ministry that provides Christmas gifts for poor children in Oconee County.
 Parents are able to "shop" for their children, selecting toys that have been purchased by our Saint Mark disciples.
 However, this ministry reaches beyond the Christmas holiday season, providing other kinds of services as needed.